-Funding for both the program fee and transportation ($500.00) are the responsibility of the overseas sponsor.
+Funding for both the program fee and ground transportation to and from the Kansas City International Airport ($550.00) are the responsibility of the overseas sponsor.
 For more information, please contact MBS Headquarters.

-character, scholarship, and citizenship should be considered candidates
+Only young men exhibiting the qualities of leadership, character, scholarship, and citizenship should be considered candidates for Missouri Boys State.

 Are you ready to begin the journey?
-Apply now for The American Legion Boys State of Missouri, Inc. -- a Week to Shape a Lifetime!
+Apply now for The American Legion Boys State of Missouri, Inc. - A Week to Shape a Lifetime!

-The 78th Session of MBS will be held on
+The 81st Session of MBS will be held on

 on the campus of the University of Central Missouri in Warrensburg, MO.

 If you have additional applicants, please make sure to send their information to MBS Headquarters in the event an alternate is needed to replace a previously accepted student who is unable to attend.

 Over 50,000 high school juniors have participated in Missouri Boys State?
 Are you ready to become the next leader in Missouri?

 "My oldest had the greatest experience.
 For the first time in his life he felt like he was in a place where everyone was on the same intellectual level."